 Their recruitment solutions will help you post jobs for thousands of talented, skilled job seekers in Des Moines.

 Iowa Workforce Development – The Iowa Workforce Development is a state agency.
-They aim to lead the way in providing resources and information for Iowans looking for work and those who already have jobs but are lacking training opportunities or skills development that will help them succeed in their careers.
+They aim to lead the way in providing resources and information for Iowans looking for work and those who already have jobs but lack training opportunities or skills development to help them succeed in their careers.
 The workforce also assists with career planning services.

 IowaJobBoard.com – IowaJobBoard.com is a wonderful resource for all things related to jobs in Iowa.
 They provide information on job postings, which give you access to all of the available jobs in your state.
 You can view and search for jobs, post resumes, share your expertise to help others find work, and more!